armory3d/armory_docs/graphics/global_illumination.md

 Set `Render - Armory Render Path - Global Illumination` to `Voxel AO`.

 The cheapest way of utilizing voxels, usable for **ambient occlusion and shadows**.
-Runs faster and consumes less memory.
+Runs faster and consumes less memory compared to Voxel GI.

 Locate `Armory Render Props - Voxel GI` for settings.